DCCoder90/home-net/ReadMe.md

 # Home-Net

-This repository contains Terraform configurations for managing various services and infrastructure components within my home network.
+This repository contains configurations for managing various services and infrastructure components within my home network.

-Should I move this from Terraform to OpenTofu?
-Hmmm....
+## Purpose

+I want an easy way to automate and keep track of my local home lab.
+It would be nice to also have a way to easily and quickly recreate it in case of a catastrophic failure (flood, house fire, etc etc)

 ## Modules